 - Clean mushrooms with a brush and cut in half, roast in a frying pan with a little olive oil.
 Take the mushrooms out of the pan and put aside.

 - Cut the upper third of the bun and put the lid aside.
 Take out the inside of the bun and cut into very small cubes.
 Roast the bun crumbs and pine nuts in a frying pan with no oil.

-- Mix all Ingredients for the filling in a bowl: Vegan alternative to carpacchio (cut in peaces or pulled), drained canned corn, roasted mushrooms, and the pizza-melt.
+- Mix all Ingredients for the filling in a bowl: Vegan alternative to carpaccio (cut in pieces or pulled), drained canned corn, roasted mushrooms, and the pizza-melt.
 Mix oat cuisine with horseradish and intermix with the ingredients.
-Fill the filling in the hollowed out buns and bake in preheated oven for about 15 to 20 minutes at 190°C. Pepper well before serving.
+Fill the filling in the hollowed-out buns and bake in preheated oven for about 15 to 20 minutes at 190°C. Pepper well before serving.

-- For the virgin bloody mary purée raspberrys with blender and mix with tomato juice.
-Wash lime and rub dry and grate the skin.
-Put grated skin and the juice of the half fruit together with some maple syrup into the Tomato juice and stir well.
+- For the virgin bloody Mary: purée raspberries with blender and mix with tomato juice.
+Wash lime, dry and grate the skin.
+Put grated skin and the juice of the half fruit together with some agave syrup into the Tomato juice and stir well.

-Season virgin bloody mary with a few drops of Tabasco and pour into glasses.
-Fill with ice cubes and season with some freshly grind pepper, garnish with celery stalk and serve!
+Season virgin bloody Mary with a few drops of tabasco and pour into glasses.
+Fill with ice cubes and season with some freshly ground pepper, garnish with celery stalk and serve!

 Recipe by Sophie Mathisz / Photo by Marcus Maly